-It is entirely proper for individuals or for particular families to enter into a day of prayer and fasting.
+It is entirely proper for individuals or, in particular, families, to enter into a day of prayer and fasting.
 Christians should exercise such an option with some regularity as an offering to God and as a reminder of total dependency upon God for all one has and is.